๐ŸšขGlobal Supply Operations

 Cycle Counting

-• Audits inventory accuracy continuously by counting subsets of items on rotating schedules rather than conducting disruptive annual counts
+Cycle counting audits inventory accuracy continuously by counting subsets of items on a rotating schedule, rather than shutting down operations for a disruptive annual physical count.

-• Identifies and corrects discrepancies proactively, improving record accuracy and enabling more reliable planning and ordering decisions
+• Identifies and corrects discrepancies proactively, improving record accuracy for planning and ordering

-Compare: ABC Analysis vs. Cycle Counting—ABC classifies items to determine how much attention each deserves, while cycle counting implements one specific way to give high-priority items more attention.
+Compare: ABC Analysis vs. Cycle Counting: ABC classifies items to determine how much attention each deserves, while cycle counting is one specific way to give high-priority items more attention.
 ABC informs cycle counting frequency.
-If asked about inventory accuracy improvement, cycle counting is your technique; if asked about resource allocation, lead with ABC.
+If asked about inventory accuracy improvement, cycle counting is your answer; if asked about resource allocation, lead with ABC.

 Inventory Flow Methods